MohsenSarbaz/devops-notes/kubernetes/README.md

 # Kubernetes Simplified – Beginner Guide

-This repository contains a PDF document titled **Kubernetes Simplified: An Introductory Guide for Beginners**.
+This directory contains **two files**:

+1. **Kubernetes Simplified – Beginner Guide (PDF)**
+   A beginner-friendly document that explains Kubernetes concepts in simple language.

+2. **Kubernetes Installation Guide (Markdown)**
+   A step-by-step guide that shows how I installed Kubernetes using `kubeadm`.

+---

+## About the PDF Guide

-I wrote this guide for beginners who want to understand Kubernetes and how it is used to manage containerized applications.
+I wrote the **Kubernetes Simplified** PDF for people who are new to Kubernetes and want a clear, high-level understanding without getting lost in complex details.

+The document explains:
+- What Kubernetes is
+- Why it is used
+- Core components and basic concepts
+- How Kubernetes manages containers

-Some images and diagrams are taken from public educational sources and are used for learning purposes.
+Some diagrams and images are taken from public educational sources and are used only for learning purposes.

-## What This Document Covers

-In this PDF, you will learn:

-- What Kubernetes is and why it is used
-- Basic Kubernetes concepts and components
+---

+## About the Installation Guide

+The installation guide is a **practical, hands-on walkthrough** that shows:
+- How to prepare Linux servers
+- How to install Kubernetes step by step
-- How Kubernetes helps with deployment, scaling, and management
+- How to initialize a cluster and add worker nodes
-- Simple explanations with practical examples

-The goal is to make Kubernetes **easier to understand**, especially for people who are new to container orchestration.

-## Learning Approach

-To simplify complex topics, this guide includes:
-- Diagrams
-- Charts
-- Visual explanations

-These visual aids are used to help explain concepts more clearly and improve learning.
+This file is useful after reading the PDF, when you want to **apply the concepts in practice**.

+---

 ## Who This Is For

-This document is suitable for:
-- Beginners learning Kubernetes
+- Kubernetes beginners
-- DevOps and platform engineering learners
+- DevOps learners
-- Anyone familiar with Docker who wants to move to Kubernetes
+- Docker users moving to Kubernetes
+- Anyone who prefers simple explanations + hands-on examples

+---

 ## Feedback

-Kubernetes can be challenging at first.
+Kubernetes can feel confusing at the beginning.
-If you have any questions, suggestions, or find something unclear, feel free to contact me or open an issue.
-Your feedback helps me improve this guide for future readers.
+If something is unclear or you have suggestions, feel free to open an issue or contact me.

+Feedback is always welcome 🙂